-UGC NET Eligibility Criteria 2025 defines the mandatory requirements for candidates who are seeking the June 2025 exam.
-As the UGC NET application form 2025 is now open from April 16 to May 7, 2025, and the exam will be conducted from June 21 to 30, 2025, it is important that aspirants get to know the age limits, qualifications, and special criteria for both JRF and Assistant Professor posts.
-Administered by the National Testing Agency (NTA), UGC NET test establishes eligibility for teaching and research positions in Indian universities.
-Apart from this, the policy of reservation provides equitable opportunities to candidates across different categories.
+UGC NET Eligibility Criteria 2025 defines the mandatory requirements for candidates who are seeking the December 2025 exam.
+With the UGC NET December 2025 exam scheduled between 31 December 2025 and 7 January 2026, aspirants must know the UGC NET Eligibility Criteria 2025, including age limits, qualifications, and special criteria for both JRF and Assistant Professor posts.
+Administered by the National Testing Agency (NTA), the UGC NET test establishes eligibility for teaching and research positions in Indian universities.

 UGC NET Eligibility Criteria 2025

-Also Read: UGC NET Application Form 2025 For June Session
+Also Read: UGC NET Application Form 2026

 UGC NET Educational Qualification Criteria 2025